oneconvergence/dkube-examples/insurance/monitoring/monitoring-ui.md

    - Label data:  Dataset with Groundtruth values for the inferences made above
  - Cleanup the resources after the example is complete

- > **_Note:_** The labels are generated in the example for purposes of illustration.
+ > **Note** The labels are generated in the example for purposes of illustration.
 In an actual Production environment, the label data would be generated manually by experts in the domain.

 ## Set up Resources